Can you spare a few minutes?

 How to find a family mediator

-All the mediators included on the Family Mediation Council website have been trained by providers approved by the Family Mediation Council and most are also accredited, which means that they are experienced mediators.
-Mediators who do Legal Aid funded mediation are all accredited – you can search for them by ticking the middle box on the search tool.
+All the mediators included on the Family Medication Council website have been trained by providers approved by the Family Mediation Council and most are also accredited, which means that they are experienced mediators.
+Not all mediators do Legal Aid funded mediation, but those who do must be accredited – you can search for them by ticking the middle box on the search tool.

 Mediators are trained to give legal information but not legal advice.
-Some people feel safer with a mediator who is also a qualified solicitor.
-They can’t give you legal advice but they are obliged to tell you if you are about to make an agreement that is very different to what a court would order.
-(If you want to do it anyway, you can.)
-If you want a mediator who is also a solicitor, use the search on the Family Mediation Council's website and check what it says on the mediator's own website about their background.
-Or Find a Resolution member (for family law) explains in the results how long the mediator has been a family law solicitor.
-(Not all good family mediators and solicitors appear on Resolution's search, only their members.)
+Some people feel safer with a mediator who is also a qualified solicitor as they have experience of the family court system.
+If you want a mediator who is also a solicitor, use the search on the family mediation council’s website and check what it says on the mediator’s website about their background.
+Or the search on Resolution’s site, explains in the results how long the mediator has been a family law solicitor.
+Some mediators have backgrounds in other very useful professions that could be particularly helpful to you depending on your situation, such as financial advisers or family therapists.

 Don’t be afraid to phone around and compare prices.
 You need to ask:

-- How much the Information and Assessment meeting is?
+- How much is the Information and Assessment meeting?

 - How busy they are – are they likely to be able to see you at a time that both you and your ex can do?